PCOS Birth Story of Hannah Rae

 She stayed awake, gazing at each of us, studying our faces.
 I will never forget seeing my husband hold her for the first time.
 Seeing him so gracefully embrace the role of fatherhood made me fall in love with him for a new, different reason.
 He held her so naturally, looking her over as she studied his face.

-I was just as moved watching my parents embrace the roll as her grandparents, both more teary-eyed than I’d ever seen.
+I was just as moved watching my parents embrace their role as her grandparents, both more teary-eyed than I’d ever seen.
 One of my brothers was able to make it in that evening as well and she stayed awake to meet all of them.

 Taking charge of my birth and actively participating in it gave my daughter and me a gift that I truly consider invaluable.
 I have never felt so empowered and impressed with my body’s abilities.

 Photos by Lesley Mason

-Subscribe to our informative weekly newsletter, and you'll receive this free guide on how to connect with a size-friendly care provider.
+Subscribe to our informative weekly newsletter, and you'll receive a free resource on how to connect with a size-friendly care provider.